Frequently Asked Questions¶

 - Open Source: Full transparency and community-driven development

-- Self-Hosted: Run on your own infrastructure with full control
+- Self-Hosted: Run on your own hardware with full control and privacy

 See our Architecture Overview for more details.